SerNet/verinice-veo/README.md

 ## Events

-veo-rest records changed to entities and sends them to an external message queue (see Profile 'publishing-enabled').
+VEO records changes to entities and publishes them to an external message broker (see Profile 'publishing-enabled').

+### Rules for event consumers

+VEO uses a local event store to save model changes and corresponding events in the same transaction boundary.
+This ensures transactional consistency between events and model changes without the use of the XA protocol (two-phase commits).
+Please note: in rare cases an event may be published multiple times.
+This can happen if the message broker crashes after sending the event but before confirming the transmission to the publisher.
+Therefore:

+- consumers of VEO-events MUST perform message deduplication for all received events.
+Each event carries a unique ID that may be used for this purpose.
-To ensure that all events are successfully published, the same event may be transmitted multiple times.
-Therefore, consumers are required to keep track of which events they already received.
-Due to how those events are handled internally, gaps may occur in their IDs, so consumers must not rely on event IDs being consecutive.
+- Due to how those events are handled internally, gaps may occur in the IDs, so consumers MUST NOT rely on event IDs being consecutive.

 ## Code Styles